-"I see," she answered.
-Her feet were heavy, rustling leaves as she rose to stand.
+"I see," she answered softly and did not speak anymore.
+After some time, the leaves rustled, probably from her coming to a stand.
 "Do not move from this spot, it will interfere with your recovery."

-And the steps faded, leaving behind emptiness.
+With that, her steps faded, leaving nothing but emptiness behind.
 He found himself waiting for something.

 Despite not seeing, not smelling, he still moved.
 His instinct was adequate.